KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 [YouTube video](https://youtu.be/gkAciCrS7_0)

-* Trying to do testing with  Electro-Charged'd Electro fatui armor (namely, pyro onto  Electro-Charged), but failed because the Hydro seem to be eaten up instantly.
+* Trying to do testing with  Electro-Charged'd Electro fatui armor (namely, Pyro onto  Electro-Charged), but failed because the Hydro seem to be eaten up instantly.
 * Finding out crystalize breaks Geo fatui armor.
 Also a random test to show that Geo fatui can no doubt be Frozen when his armor is up.

 [YouTube video](https://youtu.be/kHlMVro_s-c)